Nebby1999/VarianceAPI/ExampleVariantPack/Assets/README.md

 Despite the lack of comments and a proper guide, it still showcases a few things:

-1.- How to use the VariantRegisterBase, which allows you to easily add Variants created in Thunderkit 2.- How to create a very simple variant in Thunderkit 3.- How to create a very simple variant in code
+1.- How to use the VariantInfoHandler, which allows you to easily add Variants created in Thunderkit 2.- How to create a very simple variant in Thunderkit 3.- How to create a very simple variant in code